equinor/TimeSeriesAnalysis/readme.md

 Note that the steps here are somewhat different to most online tutorials which target .NET Core and use the "dotnet" CLI instead of "nuget" CLI.

 For future reference, this is the steps followed:

+- make sure the classes you want to give access to are public.

 - the description that will be shown in nuget when downloading is pulled from <description></description> in the .csproj file beneath <propertygroup>.
 Consider adding it.
 Also add the the url to the repository and some other info such as shown below: